 "Children's Ground has created this environment where it's a safe space kind of thing.
-And people are welcome to come and build that relationship with us [local service]."
+And people are welcome to come and build that relationship with us I local service l.

 "She [CG staff member] was the connection.
 She made me get off my bum and come out and do it [come into CG to deliver].
 Which I'm more than happy to do.
 So, it's not always on my hit list, but it should be."